onyx-and-iris/slobs-cli/README.md

 ![coloured](./img/coloured-border.png)

-Optionally you may disable the border colouring with the --no-border flag:
+Optionally you may disable border colouring with the --no-border flag:

 ![coloured-no-border](./img/coloured-no-border.png)